 Honoring Gertrude Moakley

 Gertrude Moakley is my tarot history muse and the wise and magical aunt I wish I could have had.
-Unfortunately, there doesn’t seem to be an image of her anywhere (Not true!
-See the comments below).
-I have to imagine her in the 1950s as a gray-haired librarian in tweeds and sensible shoes, a Waite Smith deck hidden in her purse, slipping away from her colleagues at the public library to have lunch with Eden Gray.
+We never had an image of her until the late Michael J. Hurst found her yearbook picture from Barnard College.
+I always imagine her in the 1950s as a gray-haired librarian in tweeds and sensible shoes, a Waite Smith deck hidden in her purse, slipping away from her colleagues at the public library to have lunch with Eden Gray.

 During the 1950s she also wrote introductions to a translation of The Tarot of the Bohemians by Papus, and to a reprint of Waite’s Pictorial Key to the Tarot.
 She was the first author to respect Pamela Colman Smith’s contribution to the RWS deck, and the first to call it the Waite Smith deck.
 Moakley and Eden Gray were acquainted, and Moakley seems to have been a fixture on the New York tarot scene in the 50s and early 60s.
 Even though she appeared on a radio show that featured psychic phenomena, we have no evidence that she read cards herself, and we don’t know what she thought of using tarot for divination.